Ramraju04/Chat-Bot-using-python/README.md

 Example Conversation

-You: my name is John
+You: my name is ramraju
-Bot: Hello John, How are you today?
+Bot: Hello ramraju, How are you today?

 You: I need help
 Bot: I can help you